teranetsrl/oauth2_client/README.md

 Then you can instantiate an helper class or directly use the client methods to acquire access tokens.

+## Other clients

+The other pre-defined clients should follow roughly the same scheme as the ones mentioned above.

 # Implementing your own client #
 Implementing your own client is quite simple, and often it requires only few lines of code.

-In the majority of cases you only need to extend the base *OAuth2Client* class and configure the proper endpoints for the authorization and token url.
+In the majority of cases you only need to extend the base `OAuth2Client` class and configure the proper endpoints for the authorization and token url.

 ```dart
 import 'package:oauth2_client/oauth2_client.dart';